 SDET Salary in 2026

-Salaries vary by location and experience level.
-Here is what the market looks like in 2026:
+Salaries vary by location and experience.
+Here is what the market looks like in 2026.

 Remote roles: